TART Collective: Exhibits

 tART Collective held many art exhibits in the past and had become an official source to show feminist work of art. tART Collective started a project to exhibit art works from members in a project called "Collectively Assembled: 28 Visits, One Show."
 During this project, artists were encouraged to attend studio visits in which these artists are able to select a work from the studio visit and select their own piece that they believe responded to the selected work from the studio visit.
 After doing studio visits, members of tART Collective then interpreted what the artist felt and responded to the other member's work.

 In 2005, tART organized the first exhibition of the group's artists' work titled "Fed Up With Being Sweet" in a Bowery loft space.
 In 2016, tART completed a collaboration with Smoke School of Art (SSA) in Atlanta, GA, at WonderRoot, "A Bad Question", an exhibition and forum on race and feminism.
 This exhibit that was presented in Atlanta was inspired by the article, "How Can White Women Include Women of Color In Feminism?"
 Is A Bad Question.
 Here's Why," where members of tART Collective included pieces that helped dismantle white supremacy.
 In a Burnaway review, Catherine Rush wrote: “'A Bad Question' prioritizes conversations about race and gender in artworks that reference broken and unexamined dominant social systems, their disastrous effects on individual and communal psyches, and the existence and evolution of different voices and modes of being...Not all artists included in this exhibition necessarily consider their work “feminist,” yet the shared goal of tART and SSA to provide support for women artists is an unequivocally feminist objective."

 Other events

-tART exhibited in NYC, Atlanta, and Prague and combined exhibitions with both actions and public programming. tART artists presented on female artist collectives and feminism at Open Engagement, organized a reading and discussion of the Immigrant Manifesto and collaborated with Create Collective at the Center for Anti-Violence Education on a multi-arts workshop in response to a homophobic rise in street harassment in Brooklyn's Park Slope.
+tART exhibited in NYC, Atlanta, and Prague and combined exhibitions with both actions and public programming. tART artists organized a reading and discussion of the Immigrant Manifesto and collaborated with Create Collective at the Center for Anti-Violence Education on a multi-arts workshop in response to a homophobic rise in street harassment in Brooklyn's Park Slope.